cabaktom/stocked-shelves/README.md

 There is a demo user created by the `db:seed` command with the following credentials: `email: demo@example.com`, `password: password`.

+The server will be available on `http://localhost:3000/` and the Sidekiq web UI on `http://localhost:3000/sidekiq`.

 ## Test suite

 Run the test suite with the following command.